 Reviewing the pricing chart above, Byte is clearly the least expensive, as well as the fastest to see results, plus they throw in a free retainer + case.
-Candid is a more established brand for just a few dollars more per month, while Invisalign is the MOST established of the three, but a lot pricier and requires in-person monthly office visits — not ideal, especially during a global Coronavirus outbreak!
+Candid is a more established brand for just a few dollars more per month, while Invisalign is the MOST established of the three, but a lot pricier and requires in-person monthly office visits — not ideal, especially during a global pandemic!

 Head to Head Teeth Aligner Comparisons

 Candid vs Byte

 Both innovative teeth aligner companies say they can straighten your choppers without the need for a doctor’s visit.
 And both are similarly priced ($2,100 vs $1,895 advertised price for upfront payment of daytime aligners).
 The major differences are:

-2) Byte has an at-night only option, while Candid does not.
+2. Byte has an at-night only option, while Candid does not.
 Although it’s a bit more expensive than the standard all-day version, nighttime only aligners are ideal for anyone who doesn’t care to deal with teeth alignment at work or at school.
 If that’s important to you, look no further.
-Byte is your only option.
+Byte aligners are your only option.

 3. Byte offers the first retainer for FREE, which saves you $99.

-4) An impression kit from Byte is 70% less expensive than Candid’s when you use our promo code at checkout.
-For a limited time, Byte is also throwing in free whitening Snow (see below) with that referral code as well!
+4. An impression kit from Byte is 70% less expensive than Candid’s when you use our promo code at checkout.
+For a limited time, Byte is also throwing in free whitening foam (see below) with that referral code as well!